oliviawestmacottssw/SSW.Rules.Content/rules/do-you-perform-a-background-check/rule.md

 If a new client calls up in a rush and you've never heard of them, what steps do you take before jumping straight in to billable work?

-The easiest method is to check they are a legitimate company via a quick Google search:
+The easiest method is to check they are a legitimate company via a quick Google search:​

 - Do they turn up in the results?
 - Do they have a webpage?